-☐ Drug pricing information.

-Anthem provides the following information on its website (i.e., www.anthem.com): □ Protections with respect to Surprise Billing Claims by Providers; □ Estimates on what Out-of-Network Providers may charge for a particular service; □ Information on contacting state and federal agencies in case you believe a Provider has violated the No Surprise Billing Act's requirements.
-Upon request, Anthem will provide you with a paper copy of the type of information you request from the above list.
-Anthem, either through its price comparison tool on anthem.com or through Member Services at the phone number on the back of you ID card, will allow you to get: □ Cost sharing information that you would be responsible for, for a service from a specific In-Network Provider; □ A list of all In-Network Providers; □ Cost sharing information on an Out-of-Network Provider's services based on Anthem's reasonable estimate based on what Anthem would pay an Out-of-Network Provider for the service.
-In addition, Anthem will provide access through its website to the following information: □ In-Network negotiated rates; □ Historical Out-of-Network rates; and
+Anthem provides the following information on its website (i.e.,www.anthem.com/find-care/):

+• Protections with respect to Surprise Billing Claims by Providers, including information on how to contact state and federal agencies if you believe a Provider has violated the No Surprises Act.

+You may also obtain the following information on Anthem's website or by calling Member Services at the phone number on the back of your ID card:

+- Cost sharing information for 500 defined services, as required by the Centers for Medicare & Medicaid Services (CMS); and - A listing / directory of all In-Network Providers.

+In addition, Anthem will provide access through its website to the following information:

+- In-Network negotiated rates; and - Historical Out-of-Network rates.